 Try to get plenty of sleep if you’re feeling stressed.
 You need to give your brain and body every chance to rest and recharge.

-Feeling tired, lethargic or lacking in energy means you’re less likely to be able to concentrate on tasks in work, and this could increase your stress levels.
+Feeling tired, lethargic or lacking in energy means you’re less likely to be able to concentrate on tasks at work, and this could increase your stress levels.

 If all your energy is going into work, you might not find the time to do the things you really enjoy.
 It’s important that work doesn’t take over your life, or stressful days in the office can really take their toll.